earlduque/Mothra-Scraper/README.md

 Create a new PuTTY session, the session window must be named "AutoMothra" (with no quotations):

 	1. In the PuTTY Configuration window, Select Behavior
 	2. In the "Window title:" field, type in AutoMothra
 	3. Load other settings according to the SOP

-In order to the following files must be open:
+In order to run the macro, the following files must be open:

 	-Mothra Screens.xlsm
 		-Open the file, enable Macros by selecting "Enable Content", and then say "Yes" to the Security Warning

 	-MothraScraper.exe
 		-Just open the file

 In order to run the scraper:

-	-Get to the Mothra landing page (open putty, bastion in, log in)

-	-Go to Display Functions (D)
+	-Get to the Mothra landing page (open putty, bastion in, log in) -Go to Display Functions (D)
 	-Go to Display MailID (F)

-	-Type in a MailID and press enter, a valid user record should appear
+	-Type in a MailID and press enter, a valid user record should appear -Press Windows-M

-	-Press Windows-M

 This app also adds the following functionality:

 	-Control+C no longer closes Mothra
 	-Control+V actually pastes

-	-Contral+A selects all
+	-Contral+A selects all (might not work for everyone)